programming4phone/StellarHardwareWalletKeyServer/README.md

 ## Prerequisites

 The project requires a predefined HSQLDB database.
 The database must reside in a folder named `db/wallet.temp`.
+It is include in this project.

 ## Build

-Prior to building, the Angular compiled code located in the `dist/` directory needs to be copied into this project's `resources\static` directory.
+Prior to building, the Angular compiled code, from the Stellar Hardware Wallet Angular App project, located in the `dist/` directory needs to be copied into this project's `resources\static` directory.

 Run `mvn clean install` to build the project and run the supplied integration tests.
 The build artifacts will be stored in the `target/` directory.